 You’ll teach 6 one hour lessons, teaching English to real French students.
 This breaks down into one or two lessons a week.
 These lessons will be observed by a trainer and include a supportive feedback session afterwards, where you’ll reflect together on how the lesson went.
 What would you do again?
 What should you change?
 The first lesson you teach will be largely planned for you.

-You’ll observe at least 3 lessons taught by experienced TEFL teachers, and will also observe some of your peers’ lessons.
+You’ll observe at least 3 lessons taught by experienced TEFL teachers, and will also have the chance to watch the other people on the course teach.

 You’ll receive lessons on all the most important aspects of English grammar, including: